 - Place the lemon peels in a saucepan and add the olive oil.

-- Bring just to a boil over medium heat.
+- Bring just to a simmer over medium heat.
 Turn heat to low and let simmer for 10 minutes.

 - Turn off the heat and let the oil come to room temperature.